endymion1818/deliciousreverie/src/pages/post/more-questions-better-answers.md

-+++
+---
+categories:
+- development
-date = "2018-06-08T15:21:21+01:00"
+date: "2018-06-08T15:21:21+01:00"
-draft = false
-title = "More Questions, Better Answers" description = "Proposing a solution that isn't a good fit for a project can be dangerious.
+description: Proposing a solution that isn't a good fit for a project can be dangerious.
   It can be implemented without real thought, which can cause major frustration or even abandonment of a project.
-Instead I'm trying to think more about the question, instead of jumping to conclusions." categories = [
+Instead I'm trying to think more about the question, instead of jumping to conclusions.
-  "development"
-]
-tags = [
-    "approaches",
-    "core skills"
-]
-+++
+draft: false
+tags:
+- approaches
+- core skills
+title: More Questions, Better Answers
+---
 **Working with a large FinTech organisation has taught me a lot about the potential loopholes and considerations around certain technical decisions that I have been asked to contribute to.**

 One of the decisions that we have considered recently is how to deliver content into the new website we are building.